mikenguyen13/data_analysis/_book/03-descriptive-stat.md

 |                      |                                                                 |                                                                                               |                                                             |
 |                      | (peakedness and tail thickness) Standardized 4th central moment |                                                                                               |                                                             |
 +----------------------+-----------------------------------------------------------------+-----------------------------------------------------------------------------------------------+-------------------------------------------------------------+

+: Differences between a population and a sample

 ------------------------------------------------------------------------